 An important implication of this model is that different sub-systems would be able to share and benefit from certain functional components.
 For example, it is anticipated that almost all the sub-systems in the WRMAIS would share the same IT platform and infrastructure for their data storage activities.
 Sub-systems might be able to share the same logistics and part of the technical infrastructure required for data collection.
 The same monitoring and assessment system-design principles and data and information standards would apply across all sub-systems.
-One would expect more sub-system-specific requirements to exist around information generation,

-Page 8 of 16 31 March 2000 Final Report reporting, and delivery, because this is where matching with specific user requirements occurs.
+One would expect more sub-system-specific requirements to exist around information generation, reporting, and delivery, because this is where matching with specific user requirements occurs.